Hey babe… What if next summer we set off on an adventure as a family and travel around the country in an RV for a year

 While we still hadn’t announced our plans on a large scale, everything was in motion.

-Fast forward to today—I’m writing this while sitting in my home, having sold the truck and fifth wheel a month ago.
+Fast forward to today… I’m writing this while sitting in my regular home, having sold the truck and fifth wheel a month ago.
 Our kids are in school.
-My wife is still working her same job and I launched a second website yesterday.
+My wife is still working her same job, and I launched a second website yesterday.

 I look at it this way: We reached a point where we had to decide to take a complete leap of faith and just go, or be good stewards of what we had and modify our plans.

 We opted for the latter.
 Does this mean we failed?

 Not to me.
-We learned that life, and marriage, really are what you make it.
+We learned that life is what you make it.

 You don’t have to live life according to how everyone else does or expects—even if that means you don’t go on the adventure or don’t start that company.

 You can help create the life you want.
-You can take a chance, and toss your expectations into the ocean and live fully alive in your present situation.
+You can take a chance, toss your expectations, and live well in your present situation.

-According to Robert McKee, all that’s necessary for a great story is a character you care about (that’s you), conflict (that’s marriage, relationships, work, giving, service, kids), and a resolution to the conflict (achieving a goal, raising your kids, dating your spouse, shipping the product, creating the artwork).
+According to Robert McKee, all that’s needed in a great story is a character you care about (that’s you), conflict (that’s marriage, relationships, work, giving, service, kids), and a resolution to the conflict (achieving a goal, raising your kids, dating your spouse, shipping the product, creating the art).

-You can create a great story right where you are.
+You can create a great life right where you are.